atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- Input A and Input B both require power to pass power through but only the input with more power will be the one to pass through
+- Input A and Input B both require power to pass power through but only the input with more power will be the one to pass through.
-- Great for amplifying power
+- Great for amplifying power.
-- Can only be placed on vertical walls
+- Can only be placed on vertical walls.

 ---